ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 You need to update your Pico to the latest RC2040 software, currently found in the main (until I make a release)

-These scripts need python 3 and you may also need to add in the pyserial module "pip install pyserial"
+These scripts need python3 and you may also need to add in the pyserial module

+pip install pyserial"

+and the tkinterdnd2 module for the ffsexplorer pip install tkinterdnd2

 ## RM-RC20xx.py
 Removes a file on the host CMP system